Thank you, Scott Shannon, and happy Monday if there's such a thing.

 It only gets worse.

-Comparing Joe Biden as we did Friday on TV between 2020, Joe Biden and Joe Biden today, it is startling.
+Comparing Joe Biden, as we did Friday on TV between 2020 Joe Biden and Joe Biden today, it is startling.

-Uh I love these people saying, yeah, Joe needs to get out there a lot more.
+I love these people saying, yeah, Joe needs to get out there a lot more.

-So they can flood the White House with all the tips they want, but I think probably the best advice came from Van Jones, and his advice was Joe Biden should hide and let other people do the campaigning for him.
+But I think probably the best advice came from Ban Jones, and his advice was Joe Biden should hide and let other people do the campaigning for him.

-And he's not a great messenger for himself.
+He doesn't inspire confidence, and he's not a great messenger for himself.

 He's not.

-I mean, a Super Bowl interview, yeah, there's there's some questions about policy, about the election, all that would be par for the course.
+I mean, a Super Bowl interview, yeah, there's some questions about policy, about the election.

-I I did a Super Bowl interview or pre-Super Bowl interview with Donald Trump.
+I did a Super Bowl interview or pre-Super Bowl interview with Donald Trump.

-It's meant to be a little bit more lighthearted, less serious, a little bit more fun, focus a little bit more on the game, and and then you go on for a little bit longer and you air that the next night.
+It's meant to be a little bit more lighthearted, less serious, a little bit more fun, focus a little bit more on the game, and then you go on for a little bit longer and you air that the next night.

 That's how it usually works.

-I mean, Obama sat with O'Reilly, I think twice for Super Bowl interviews.
+I mean, Obama sat with O'Reilly, I think, twice for Super Bowl interviews.

-That's probably a good indication that you're too old to serve another term, considering how divided the country is.
+But if 86% of the American people think you're too old to serve another term, that's probably a good indication that you're too old to serve another term, considering how divided the country is.

 And I don't care what advice that Joe Biden's getting from all these Democrats that are flooding the White House with tips on how to make the president look younger.